Aerospace and Ocean Engineering

 Free and forced response of first, second, and higher order linear, time-invariant (LTI) systems in frequency and time domains.
 Modeling of low-order mechanical systems.
 Transmission and absorption of vibrations.
 Transient and steady state performance specifications.
 Introduction to closed-loop control using proportional-integral-derivative (PID) feedback.
 Closed-loop stability analysis using root locus method.
 Pre: ESM 2304, (MATH 2214 or MATH 2214H).
 (3H,3C)

 3044: BOUNDARY LAYER AND HEAT TRANSFER

 Concepts of viscous flows and physical properties equations of laminar motion with heat and mass transfer; exact and approximate solutions; finite-difference methods; transition to turbulence; analysis in turbulent flows.
 Conduction and convective heat transfer.
-Pre: 3014, ME 3134, MATH 4564.
+Pre: 3014, (3164 or 3264 or ME 2134 or ME 3134), MATH 4564.
 (3H,3C)

 3094 (MSE 3094): MATERIALS & MANUFACTURING FOR AERO & OCEAN ENGINEERS

 This course introduces the student of Aerospace and/or Ocean Engineering to the fundamental properties of materials typically required for structural design.
 The performance characteristics of metals, ceramics, polymers, and composites are presented and contrasted.
 Foundation principles underlying materials manufacturing are also presented with the goal of providing an understanding of how processing affects material properties and performance.
 Must have a C- or better in pre-requisite CHEM 1035.
 Non-MSE Majors only.
 Pre: CHEM 1035.
 Co: ESM 2204, PHYS 2305.
 (3H,3C)